LukasWoodtli/WebPage/content/ros.md

 | `rostopic pub <topic> <msg-type> -- <args>` | Publish on a topic (use `TAB` completion to get a template message) |

+# Workspaces and Packages

+All packages belonging to one project should be placed in one workspace.

+## Creating a Workspaces

+    :::bash
+    mkdir -p <workspace-name>/src    # don't forget the `src` subdirectory cd  <workspace-name>/
+    catkin_make

+## Creating a Package

+    :::bash
+    cd  <workspace-name>/src
+    catkin_create_pkg <package-name> [list of dependencies]

+## Building a Workspace

+    :::bash
+    cd  <workspace-name>/
+    catkin_make

+## Running a Node from Workspace

+A master is required to run before running any nodes.

+    :::bash
+    cd  <workspace-name>/
+    source devel/setup.zsh
+    rosrun <package-name> <executable-name>

 # Checking for Problems

 - `roswtf`: Perform sanity checks for the running ROS system